tommasomarchionni/homebridge-openHAB/README.md

 * (Under customAttrs) "itemManufacturer" - item's manufacter
 * (Under customAttrs) "itemModel" - item's model
 * (Under customAttrs) "itemSerialNumber" - item's serial number
-* (Under customAttrs) "itemType": use "TemperatureSensorItem" for Temperature Sensor, "FanItem" for Fan, "LightbulbItem" for Lightbulb, "OutletItem" for Outlet.
+* (Under customAttrs) "itemType": use "TemperatureSensorItem" for Temperature Sensor, "FanItem" for Fan, "LightbulbItem" for Lightbulb, "OutletItem" for Outlet, "MotionSensorItem" for MotionSensor.
 * (Under customAttrs) "skipItem": set to true if you want avoid to load the item in Homekit catalog, default is false.